IELTS Writing Task 1 Bar Chart October 2018

 IELTS Complaint Letter: Model

 Below is a model IELTS complaint letter which is estimated at band score 9.
 People taking the GT writing paper will be expected to write a letter for their writing task 1.
 That letter should be over 150 words.
 Complaint letters are one of the most common types of letters that you can be expected to write.
+This letter topic has appeared a number of times in the IELTS test.

 You bought a TV a week ago but when you got home you discovered it did not work properly.
 You called customer service to report the problem but you have not yet received any help.